carpentries-incubator/geospatial-python/episodes/05-access-data.md

 api_url = "https://earth-search.aws.element84.com/v1"
 ```

-You can query a STAC API endpoint from Python using the `pystac_client` library:
+You can query a STAC API endpoint from Python using the `pystac_client` library.
+To do so we will import `Client` from `pystac_client`:

 ```python
 from pystac_client import Client